AlternativeFFFF/Alt-F4/submissions/pocarski-combinators/pocarski-combinators.md

 Constant combinators continuously output whatever you set them to (and also don't need power); decider combinators output some signal when a certain logical condition is met; arithmetic combinators perform mathematical operations.
 Wires act like a sort of "signal cloud", where all signals being output into a wire can be read by everything connected to it.
 Red and green wires have identical functionality, but can be connected to the same device without interacting with each other.

-There are also special symbols "anything", "everything" and "each".
-Those can be used to work with multiple signals at once, instead of a single value.
-I will get into how to use them later.

 ### Basic elements

 Let's look at 3 very simple single-combinator modules, which are widely used in circuits.
 These modules are: the monostable, the RS latch and the counter.
 Here's what they look like: